peterHoburg/f1_fantasy/README.md

 I am really lazy, so I built a util that when given an expected qualifying and race result tell you the best team that stays within the $100m budget.

+THIS IS SUPER DUMB.
+No AI, no, ML.
+You pick the order the driver will finish in, the script brute forces a good team.

 THIS IS A PERSONAL PROJECT.
 I spent a few hours working on this on and off.
 If you have any issues feel free to open a PR or an issue.
 I will get around to making this more user-friendly at some point.
 Or not.